Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology

 \subsection{Joint frailty model}

-Joint frailty models are the standard approach for analyzing recurrent event data in the presence of informative censoring due to an absorbing state, typically death \cite{Liu2004-br,Rondeau2007-ef}.
+Joint frailty models are the standard approach for analyzing recurrent event data in the presence of an absorbing terminal event, typically death, that may be informative for the recurrent process \cite{Liu2004-br,Rondeau2007-ef}.
 Thus, it naturally takes into account the intra-subject correlation through an individual random effect (the "frailty"), taken into account for both inference and sample size estimation.